Salonga National Park

-Salonga National Park is a national park in the Democratic Republic of the Congo located in the Congo River basin.
+Salonga National Park (French: Parc National de la Salonga) is a national park in the Democratic Republic of the Congo located in the Congo River basin.
 It is Africa's largest tropical rainforest reserve covering about 36,000 km2 or 3,600,000 ha.
 It extends into the provinces of Mai Ndombe, Equateur, Kasaï and Sankuru.
 In 1984, the national park was inscribed on the UNESCO World Heritage List for its protection of a large swath of relatively intact rainforest and its important habitat for many rare species.
 In 1999, the site has been listed as endangered due to poaching and housing construction.
 Following the improvement in its state of conservation, the site was removed from the endangered list in 2021.

 Geography

 The park is in an area of rainforest about halfway between Kinshasa, the capital, and Kisangani.
 There are no roads and most of the park is accessible only by river.
-Sections of the national park are almost completely inaccesible and have never been systematically explored.
+Sections of the national park are almost completely inaccessible and have never been systematically explored.
 The southern region inhabited by the Iyaelima people is accessible via the Lokoro River, which flows through the center and northern parts of the park, and the Lula River in the south.

 The Salonga River meanders in a generally northwest direction through the Salonga National Park to its confluence with the Busira River.